 Today marks the 50th anniversary of “Bloody Sunday,” the violent assault at the Edmund Pettus Bridge in Selma on marchers protesting black voter suppression.
 I don’t need to use hyperbole here, nor is this a liberal-biased perspective; history, through its black and white lens, reveals clearly the systemic racism that led African-Americans to march for their right to vote without obstruction.
 And it shows the despicable, racist values of too many White-Americans who challenged them.

 While it may be easy to identify the ways in which our society has changed, and nearly impossible to imagine a Senator today walking with “counter” protesters carrying placards proclaiming “Larger White March Coming,” we are foolish if we believe that systemic racism is now only a faded memory.

-Didn’t we think that the “problem was solved” when we ratified the 15th Amendment which prohibited denying a citizen the right to vote based on that citizen’s “race, color, or previous condition of servitude”?
+Didn’t we think the issue would be solved when we ratified the 15th Amendment which prohibited denying a citizen the right to vote based on that citizen’s “race, color, or previous condition of servitude”?

-Didn’t we think that the “problem was solved” only a year before the Selma marches when we passed the Civil Rights Act of 1964 to ostensibly end segregation.
+Didn’t we think the issue was solved only a year before the Selma marches when we passed the Civil Rights Act of 1964 to ostensibly end segregation.

 Yet, even after these landmark Acts, the scourge of racism persisted.
 Racism had found a loophole during Reconstruction and created Jim Crow laws to mandate segregation and suppress the African-American vote.